alfonsof/azure-java-examples/azureblobstoragecreate/README.md

   An Azure storage account provides a unique namespace to store and access your Azure Storage data objects.

+  There are two types of storage accounts:

+    * A general-purpose storage account gives you access to Azure Storage services such as Tables, Queues, Files, Blobs and Azure virtual machine disks under a single account.

+    * A Blob storage account is a specialized storage account for storing your unstructured data as blobs (objects) in Azure Storage.
+      Blob storage accounts are similar to a existing general-purpose storage accounts and share all the great durability, availability, scalability, and performance features that you use today including 100% API consistency for block blobs and append blobs.

+      For applications requiring only block or append blob storage, it is recommend using Blob storage accounts.

+      Blob storage accounts expose the Access Tier attribute which can be specified during account creation and modified later as needed.

+      There are two types of access tiers that can be specified based on your data access pattern:
+        * A Hot access tier which indicates that the objects in the storage account will be more frequently accessed.
+          This allows you to store data at a lower access cost.
+        * A Cool access tier which indicates that the objects in the storage account will be less frequently accessed.
+          This allows you to store data at a lower data storage cost.

   An storage account can content containers and every container can content blobs.

   ```